PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 Willie Mays talked about a “trade” that could’ve happened regarding a Dodger pitcher named Koufax?
 (Wikipedia Commons photo)

-It was in the early 1980s.
+It was in the early 1980s, 1983 I’m thinking.
 Bob Hope Desert Classic.
 Deep in the heart of Coachella Valley.
-Willie Mays, a golf lover, was playing in the celebrity Pro-Am, along with plenty of others from music, film and sports.
+Willie Mays, a golf lover, was playing in that tournament’s celebrity Pro-Am, along with plenty of others from music, film and sports — you name it.

-There we were in the VIP tent.
+There we were, sitting and eating in that VIP tent.
 Food was being served.
-It was the middle of the day.
-Willie had played his round.
-I was talking a break.
-Other than the serving staff, no one else seemed to be around.
+Willie played his round.
+I was covering a story, or two, taking a break.
+Other than a serving staff, no one else seemed to be around at Tamarisk Country Club.

-Sitting at a table near him, I could just feel the opportunity.
-I grew up in the Bay Area watching this guy play in the twilight of his career in the late 1960s.
+Sitting at a table near him, I could just feel my chance.
+I grew up in the Bay Area. watching Willie play during his career twilight days in the late 1960s.

 What should I ask him?
 Finally, I came up with something out of sheer desperation.